sfuhrm/saphir-hash/sphlib-core/README.txt

 authorship: all writing was done on behalf of the Projet RNRT SAPHIR.

-Refactorings, adjustments to the Maven build tool and the junit testing framework were done by Stephan Fuhrmann.
+Refactorings, adjustments to the Maven build tool and the junit testing framework were done by

+	Stephan Fuhrmann <stephan@tynne.de>

 Documentation
 =============